 Mitsubishi Electric boosts visibility and control with Board’s unified reporting platform

-Formed in 1996, Mitsubishi Electric Ltd is the UK branch of Mitsubishi Electric Europe, one of the largest of the 22 core companies which form the Mitsubishi Corporation.
-The business has seven branches in the UK and six operational divisions: Living Environmental Systems (LES), also known as air conditioning systems, Factory Automation (FA), Visual Information Systems (VIS), Diamond Vision (DV), Lift & Escalator Division (LED) and Automotive.
+Formed in 1996, Mitsubishi Electric Ltd is the UK branch of Mitsubishi Electric Europe, one of the largest of the 22 core companies that form the Mitsubishi Corporation.
+The business has seven branches in the UK and six operational divisions: Living Environmental Systems (LES), also known as air conditioning systems; Factory Automation (FA); Visual Information Systems (VIS); Diamond Vision (DV); Lift & Escalator Division (LED); and Automotive.

 The existing system was inflexible, required manual data consolidation, and any changes to reporting had to be programmed manually.
-Given the rate of change within the business, this meant keeping up a continuous and expensive development program that swallowed up hours - or even weeks - of third-party development resource per report.
-With hundreds of different reports to generate, Mitsubishi Electric turned to spreadsheets to manipulate ERP data into the required format, leading to accuracy and version control issues, and a reduction in the company’s ability to respond quickly to emerging business needs.
+Given the rate of change within the business, this meant keeping up a continuous and expensive development program that swallowed up hours - or even weeks - of third-party development resources for every report.
+With hundreds of reports to generate, Mitsubishi Electric turned to spreadsheets to manipulate ERP data into the required format, leading to accuracy and version control issues, and a reduction in the company’s ability to respond quickly to emerging business needs.

-The accounts department was also experiencing a number of pain points, including manual reconciliation processes that took up to two weeks complete and complex budgeting processes which involved spreadsheets being sent back and forth to Divisions before being entered into a third-party tool.
+The accounts department was also experiencing a number of pain points that included manual reconciliation processes, which could take up to two weeks to complete, and complex budgeting processes that involved spreadsheets being sent back and forth to divisions before being entered into a third-party tool.

-As part of a drive to continuously evolve internal operations and improve technologies and services throughout the business, Mitsubishi Electric decided to invest in a single platform that would enable to the company to integrate data from multiple legacy systems into a single, service-rich environment.
+As part of a drive to continuously evolve internal operations, and improve technologies and services throughout the business, Mitsubishi Electric decided to invest in a single platform that would enable the company to integrate data from multiple legacy systems into a unified, service-rich environment.

-The desire was to give users real-time access to accurate, multi-dimensional transactional data, enable quick and self-sufficient reporting through analytical capabilities including dashboards and KPI analyses, as well as the ability to conduct budgeting and forecasting.
+The desire was to give users real-time access to accurate, multi-dimensional transactional data; enable quick and self-sufficient reporting through analytical capabilities including dashboards and KPI analyses; and the ability to conduct budgeting and forecasting.

-After looking at several internal and vendor solutions including SAP, Cognos, and Crystal Reports, Mitsubishi Electric chose the Board decision-making platform for its ability to seamlessly combine BI and CPM as well as its speed, simplicity, and flexibility.
+After looking at several internal and external solutions - including SAP, Cognos, and Crystal Reports - Mitsubishi Electric chose the Board decision-making platform for its ability to seamlessly combine Business Intelligence (BI) and Corporate Performance Management (CPM), as well as its speed, simplicity, and flexibility.

 "Board was able to show us a PoC using our own data within a matter of days," says John Quickenden, Manager - Business Support Group at Mitsubishi Electric.

-The Board platform unifies Business Intelligence, Predictive Analytics, and Performance Management in a single integrated environment, so was able to deliver the full range of services Mitsubishi Electric needed across its order management, accounting, and reporting processes, speeding up the delivery of information to the business from days to minutes or seconds.
+The Board platform unifies business intelligence, planning, and predictive analytics in a single integrated environment, delivering the full range of services Mitsubishi Electric needed across its order management, accounting, and reporting processes and speeding up the delivery of information to the business from days to minutes, or even seconds.

 "Choosing the integrated Board solution meant there was no need to purchase additional modules because Board delivers what we need in a single environment.
 This means we have a future-proof platform to manage our BI and CPM needs," says John.

-Mitsubishi Electric worked with Board Business Partner SDG Consulting, who provided the implementation skills and industry knowledge needed to ensure the solution met a broad range of needs.
+Mitsubishi Electric worked with Board Business Partner SDG Consulting, who provided the implementation skills and industry knowledge needed to ensure the solution met the broad range of requirements.

 "We took a phased approach, beginning with a sales reporting system to provide performance reports from SAP, followed by a quoting system, a logistics system, and ending with a full end-to-end integration project that provides details on how a quote is created all the way to after-sales tracking," says Iain Blazey, General Manager IT Operations & Services at Mitsubishi Electric Europe.

-These solutions include budgeting and forecasting capabilities that allows users to write back their forecasts directly into Board, and an Executive Dashboard which provides vital information across multiple parameters and allows the management team to analyze figures as needed without any intervention from the IT department.
-Information can also be filtered by a wide range of categories, allowing users to extract the information they need at a granular level.
+These solutions include budgeting and forecasting capabilities that enable users to write back their forecasts directly into Board, as well as an Executive Dashboard which provides vital information across multiple parameters and allows the management team to analyze figures as needed without any intervention from the IT department.
+Information can also be filtered by a wide range of categories, giving users the ability to extract the information they need at a granular level.

-Using the Board platform, Mitsubishi Electric was able to streamline sales & order analysis to allow users to understand how many quotes are issued for each project, average win/loss rates, the accuracy of sales forecasts and accuracy for the next six months, customer purchase trends, sales cycles, and average discounts.
+Using the Board platform, Mitsubishi Electric can streamline sales & order analysis so users can better understand how many quotes are issued for each project, average win/loss rates, the accuracy of sales forecasts over the next six months, customer purchase trends, sales cycles, and average discounts.

-Board also allows Mitsubishi Electric to record volumetric and weight information on materials so users can now see information such as stock values by quantity, volume, value, and weight as well as the total volume of warehouse space currently being used.
-This can be filtered and customized in a number of ways, and Board puts the power in the end users’ hands, taking the pressure away from other departments.
+Board also allows Mitsubishi Electric to record volumetric and weight information on materials so users can see information such as stock values by quantity, volume, value, and weight as well as the total volume of warehouse space currently being used.
+This can be filtered and customized in a number of ways, with Board putting the power in the end users’ hands and taking the pressure away from other departments.

 "The more I discover about the toolkit the more I realize I am on a learning curve.
 When we started delivering Board the specifications were a certain size and we found that as we implemented Board and people saw what it could do these grew and grew," explains John.